akshitagupta15june/Face-X/README.md

 I have added a LBPHFaceRecognizer for recognizing faces.

-This can be used for automatic face detection attendance system.
+This can be used for automatic face detection attendance system in recent technology.